 First, you will need to install Haxe and Neko.
 OpenFL uses Haxe to power the build process, and Neko to run the command-line tools.
 Both are included in the following installers, one for each platform:

-macOS users: You will need to run the following commands to finish your install:
+macOS users: You need to run the following command to finish your install:

 With the latest versions of Haxe and Neko installed, open a command-prompt (Windows) or terminal (macOS/Linux) and run these commands: